 If you’d like to share your story with the Global Autoimmune Institute, head over to our Get Involved page.
 There you’ll find prompts to help get you started (they’re also great for journaling on your own).
 We’re collecting personal stories to put up on our website and social media, bolstering the conversation on autoimmune disease and chronic illness.

 The way you talk to yourself has a profound effect on the way you interpret and react to tough situations.
 Positive self-talk can help you cultivate and sustain a sense of control over your emotions and beliefs about yourself.

 Recognize when you use phrases like “I can’t” or “I have to”.
 Also notice when you call yourself names or respond to a situation with, “Why did I do that?”
 Instead, try, “That happened.
 It’s in the past.
 Next time I’ll try something different.”
 Practice showing love to yourself by reversing the negative to the positive, and by changing the words you use in response to challenging situations.

-If you take any of these practices into your life, remember to be kind to yourself and also reach out to others.
+If you welcome any of these practices into your life, remember to be kind to yourself and also reach out to others.
 An accountability partner could be the push you need to start a symptom journal, or the friendly reminder to practice positive self-talk.
-Sometimes we are so consumed with managing our illness that we forget there are others out there willing to offer guidance, a new perspective, or even just a listening ear.
+It is natural to be so consumed with managing your illness that you forget there are others out there willing to offer guidance, a new perspective, or even just a listening ear.

 The micro-communities we build in our own corners of the world are slowly trickling into a thriving movement of autoimmune disease patients, researchers, and doctors.
 When we share with others, we are joining in a subtle but collaborative effort to heal the world of chronic conditions and to prevent disease in the future.

 Sign up for resources, insights, and updates on autoimmune disease and living with chronic illness.